Abstinence, be faithful, use a condom: Criticisms

 Critics also argue that using the word "abstinence," then teaching about safe sex and contraceptives, can be contradictory.

 There is also the argument of the gendered presentation of ABC success stories.
 Research has indicated that the power roles in which men and women fall in the gender dynamic of relationships, as well as sexual double standards, sexual violence, and harmful cultural practices affect a greater number of women when trying to implement HIV/AIDS prevention through individual decision making.
 Critiques of geographic location are also relevant in the success of ABC success.
 Migration patterns within a population affect both men and women where men who migrate are more likely to contract the infection and bring it back and infect their female partner, whose greatest risk of contracting HIV is from their husbands extramarital sexual encounters, but women are also seen contracting the disease outside of their primary relationship, focusing the ABC strategy on morality and "static individualized behavior".

-Debate in the U.S.
+Debate in the US

 How sex education should be taught in public schools in the United States has been a topic for debate since the sexual revolution.
 A majority of the debate is focused on whether or not there should be a comprehensive sex education program or an abstinence-only program.